 as it would appear on the spine of the book.

-Letters are filed alphabetically.
+The first letter or set of letters is alphabetical.
+A comes before B comes before C, and R comes before RA comes before RB.
 Single letters are filed before double letters in terms of shelf arrangement.
 For example, this series is in the correct order: D DA DF DL DT

 The first letter indicates a very broad subject area, which is made more specific by adding a second and sometimes third letter.
 For he example above...